MMA Fighter Fallon Fox Is a Woman, Get Over It

 So here’s the deal.
 Fallon was born with a peen.
 No one’s perfect.
 I throw away too much salad.
 She was raised as a dude, as I am told is traditional in Ohio for babies born with outwardly expressive genitalia.
 But that peen never did sit right with her and, since 2008, she has been a woman in mind, body, and soul.
 I’m not saying that being a woman is all about having a vagina, because there’s kind of more to it than that, but she even has one of those now.
 She’s totally going for this whole woman thing.
 I reckon she’s got it nailed.
 More importantly for her career, medical experts agree.

-The other week, Fallon beat up another woman.
+Last week, Fallon beat up another woman.
 In a fight.
 It’s what they do, these MMA fighters.
 No one forces them.
 People get hurt.
 All the time.
 It’s their job.
 I appreciate your gut reaction may be one of sympathy toward Fallon’s vanquished opponent, Tamikka Brents, but a china doll she isn’t.
 She’s a successful MMA fighter who could have opted out of the fight beforehand if she truly believed Fallon had an unfair advantage over her.
 After she lost, Tamikka went and whined about how “it just isn’t fair” for Fallon to fight women.
-Complaining after you lose isn’t just sour grapes – it’s downright tacky, Tamikka.
+Complaining after you lose isn’t just sour grapes—it’s downright tacky, Tamikka.

-Even if – if – Fallon Fox happened to be taller than your average female MMA fighter, and if – if – she happened to have higher testosterone levels, this still wouldn’t be a reason to exclude her from the sport.
-But here’s the thing: She’s 167.5 centimetres.
+Even if—if—Fallon Fox happened to be taller than your average female MMA fighter, and if—if—she happened to have higher testosterone levels, this still wouldn’t be a reason to exclude her from the sport.
+But here’s the thing: She’s 5’6”.
 And she doesn’t take testosterone.
 In fact, since she has neither testicles nor ovaries, both of which produce testosterone, the women she’s fighting probably have more testosterone than she does.
 Testosterone isn’t this magical substance that only guys produce; most women have it too, just as men have estrogen in their bodies.
 Because biological sex isn’t black and white; it is, like all human physiology, a complex bouquet of various different factors within every single one of us.
-Fallon Fox is biologically unique – as is everyone else on the planet.
+Fallon Fox is biologically unique—as is everyone else on the planet.

 The real question is: When it comes to fighting, does Fallon have an unfair advantage over your average woman?
 Yes.
 She does.
 She’s a professional MMA fighter, FFS.
 Every single one of them has an unfair advantage.
 I wouldn’t want to get into a fight with any of these hefty bitches, and I ain’t no hollaback girl.
 But these MMA girls are strong.
 Vicious.
 Determined.
 They’re fucking crazy if we’re being totally honest.
 So the really real question we need to be asking is: Does Fallon Fox have an unfair advantage over your average crazy bitch professional MMA fighter?